tohecz/yoin/NOTES.md

-# personal notes about the project
+# Personal notes about the project

-- Logo: ⧉ (U+29C9 TWO JOINED SQUARES)
+- Could be the logo: ⧉ (U+29C9 TWO JOINED SQUARES)